witkovsky/CharFunTool/README.md

 We recommend taking a look at the Examples collection.

-To get a taste of what computing with Chebfun is like, type
+To get a taste of what computing with CharFunTool is like, type
 ```
    cf = @(t) exp(-t.^2/2);  % the standard normal characteristic function (CF)
    result = cf2DistGP(cf)   % Invert the CF to get the CDF and PDF